 The DSM-5 was released in 2013.
 The DSM-5 redefined autism.
 Autism spectrum disorder is the only classification for autism in the current edition of the DSM.
 There are no subcategories.
 However, if someone had an established diagnosis of Asperger’s, Autistic Disorder, or PDD-NOS from the DSM-4, they would likely be considered as having autism spectrum disorder (ASD).

 According to the DSM-5, autism spectrum disorder (otherwise known as autism) has three levels.
 A person who is diagnosed with autism will also be labeled as being ASD Level 1, ASD Level 2, or ASD Level 3.
-The level they are diagnosed at is based on the severity of their symptoms and primarily based on how much support they need in their everyday life.
+The autism level they are diagnosed at is based on the severity of their symptoms and primarily based on how much support they need in their everyday life.

 Level 3 autism generally refers to someone who needs a high amount of support in their everyday life.
 Level 3 ASD might be considered severe autism.
 Level 1 autism, on the other hand, is when someone requires some support, but support is only minimally needed.
 Level 1 ASD might be referred to as high-functioning autism.
 Level 2 is in between level 1 and level 3 regarding how much support a person needs in their everyday life.

 Level 1 Autism is sometimes thought of as the least severe or the mildest form of autism.
-Although there isn’t just one set of characteristics that someone would have who is considered to have level 1 autism, there are some common traits and experiences that people with level 1 ASD might have.
+Although there isn’t just one set of characteristics that someone would have who is considered to have level 1 autism, there are some common traits and experiences that people with this autism level might have.
 For example, most people (children and adults) with level 1 ASD are likely able to communicate verbally using words and more complex language as compared to those with level 3 autism who might not be able to speak using words at all (although some people with level 3 autism can speak with vocal language).